 Service · Factory execution

-Factory acceptance testing (FAT) in China
+Factory acceptance test in China (FAT)

 - Buyer-side control point